-- 41 Financial instruments such as micro-insurance, index-based insurance, provision of post-disaster - 42 finances for recovery and pre-disaster payment are fundamental means to reduce lower and medium - level risks (Linnerooth-Bayer and Hochrainer-Stigler 2014).
-Fenton & Paavola, 2015; Dowla, 2018). - 44 Hammill et al. (2010) found that microfinance services (MFS) are especially helpful for the poor. - MFS can provide poor people with the means to diversify, accumulate and manage the assets needed - 46 to become less susceptible to shocks and stresses.
-As a result, MFS plays an important role in
+Financial instruments such as micro-insurance, index-based insurance, provision of post-disaster finances for recovery and pre-disaster payment are fundamental means to reduce lower and medium level risks (Linnerooth-Bayer and Hochrainer-Stigler 2014).
+Fenton & Paavola, 2015; Dowla, 2018).
+Hammill et al. (2010) found that microfinance services (MFS) are especially helpful for the poor.
+MFS can provide poor people with the means to diversify, accumulate and manage the assets needed to become less susceptible to shocks and stresses.
+As a result, MFS plays an important role in vulnerability reduction and climate change adaptation among some of the poor.
+The provision of small-scale financial products to low-income and otherwise disadvantaged groups by financial institutions can serve as adaptation to climate change.
+Access to finance in the context of climate change adaptation that focuses on poor households and women in particular is bringing encouraging results (Agrawala and Carraro 2010).

-- 1 vulnerability reduction and climate change adaptation among some of the poor.
-The provision of - 2 small-scale financial products to low-income and otherwise disadvantaged groups by financial - 3 institutions can serve as adaptation to climate change.
-Access to finance in the context of climate - 4 change adaptation that focuses on poor households and women in particular is bringing encouraging - 5 results (Agrawala and Carraro 2010). - 6 In summary, effective adaptation strategies can reduce the negative impacts of climate change.
-Food - 7 security under changing climate conditions depends on adaptation throughout the entire food system - - 8 production, supply chain, and consumption/demand, as well as reduction of food loss and waste. - 9 Adaptation can be autonomous, incremental, or transformative, and can reduce vulnerability and - enhance resilience.
-Local food systems are embedded in culture, beliefs and values, and indigenous - and local knowledge can contribute to enhancing food system resilience to climate change (high - 12 confidence).
-Institutional and capacity-building measures are needed to scale up adaptation measures - across local, national, regional, and global scales.
+In summary, effective adaptation strategies can reduce the negative impacts of climate change.
+Food security under changing climate conditions depends on adaptation throughout the entire food system - production, supply chain, and consumption/demand, as well as reduction of food loss and waste.
+Adaptation can be autonomous, incremental, or transformative, and can reduce vulnerability and enhance resilience.
+Local food systems are embedded in culture, beliefs and values, and ILK can contribute to enhancing food system resilience to climate change (high confidence).
+Institutional and capacity-building measures are needed to scale up adaptation measures across local, national, regional, and global scales.